 These medals represent important material traces of the influence of Western culture on Japan and trace a narrative, because of the recognition of various different groups and individuals that they embody, of rapid cultural and social change in Japan since the late 19th century.

-A group of five Japanese orders by Japanese Imperial Mint, 20th century
+A group of five Japanese orders, 20th century

 © Oriental Museum